 I also work abroad.

-I travel a lot (often 8+ cities a year) and I love that I can travel and work at the same time – as long as I plan ahead, manage expectations, manage my time and actually do the work of course.
+I travel a lot (sometimes 10+ cities a year) and I love that I can travel and work at the same time – as long as I plan ahead, manage expectations, manage my time and actually do the work of course.
 These photos are from when I spent a month working in Bali:

 With modern technology it isn’t at all difficult to do this and, although I’m not a full-time Digital Nomad, I have a location-independent business model and I made the conscious decision to set my business up to work this way from the start.